DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ENTRYPOINT ["dotnet", "XAFContainerExample.Blazor.Server.dll"]
 ```

-You can also generate it using Visual Stuido Wizard: right click on the YourApp.Blazor.Server project, then choose “Add” -> “Docker Support”.
-Note that you need to move the created `Dockerfile` up to the root solution folder in this case.
+You can also generate such a file in Visual Studio.
+Right-click the **YourApp.Blazor.Server** project and select **Add | Docker Support**.
+Note that you need to move the created `Dockerfile` up to the root solution folder.

 ![Docker support](/images/docker-support.png)

-Also, to restore nuget packages correctly, we will pass the DevExpress nuget source url via secret ([BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information)).
+To restore NuGet packages correctly, pass the DevExpress NuGet source URL via secret ([BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information)).
 At the end of the section, we will publish our application to the /app directory and copy the entrypoint.sh file there.

-Refer to [Docker reference](https://docs.docker.com/engine/reference/builder/) for better understanding commands syntax.
+Refer to [Docker reference](https://docs.docker.com/engine/reference/builder/) for additional information on command syntax.

-### Running XAF Blazor application in Kubernetes cluster
+### Run an XAF Blazor application in a Kubernetes cluster

 This section describes all the specifications located in the `K8S` folder.
-They should be enough to deploy and run XAF Blazor application with load balancing and autoscaling.
+These specifications are sufficient to deploy and run an XAF Blazor application with load balancing and autoscaling.

-1. Database deployment
+#### 1. Database deployment

-The database deployment requires a storage.
-The PersistentVolume subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
-A PersistentVolumeClaim (PVC) is a request for a storage.
-Here is a specification for a simple PVC ([local-pvc.yaml](/K8S/local-pvc.yaml)) which is pretty enough for locally-running cluster (e.g. [k3s](https://k3s.io/)):
+Database deployment requires a storage.

+The [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) subsystem implements API that abstracts details of storage allocation from storage consumption.
+A **PersistentVolumeClaim** (PVC) is a request for storage.
+The sample below is a specification for a simple PVC ([local-pvc.yaml](/K8S/local-pvc.yaml)), sufficient for a locally-run cluster, such as [k3s](https://k3s.io/):

 ```
 apiVersion: v1